-As of September 30, 2015, we had an accumulated deficit of \$44.5 million.
-Our net losses were \$12.2 million and \$6.5 million, for the year ended December 31, 2013 and the year ended December 31, 2014, respectively, and \$5.7 million and \$4.9 million, for the nine months ended September 30, 2014 and 2015, respectively.
+As of March 31, 2017, we had an accumulated deficit of \$82.9 million.
+Our net losses were \$11.1 million and \$25.9 million for the year ended December 31, 2015 and 2016, respectively, and \$5.4 million and \$6.4 million for the three months ended March 31, 2016 and 2017, respectively.
 We expect to continue to incur significant expenses and increasing operating losses over the foreseeable future.
 We expect our expenses will increase substantially in connection with our ongoing activities, as we:

-- continue to conduct clinical trials for setmelanotide; - engage CMOs for the manufacture of setmelanotide for clinical trials; - seek regulatory approval for setmelanotide; - · expand our clinical and financial operations and build a marketing and commercialization infrastructure; and - operate as a public company.
+- continue to conduct clinical trials for setmelanotide; - engage CMOs for the manufacture of setmelanotide for clinical trials; - seek regulatory approval for setmelanotide; - expand our clinical and financial operations and build a marketing and commercialization infrastructure; and - operate as a public company.

-As of September 30, 2015, our existing cash and cash equivalents were approximately \$23.9 million.
-In December 2015 we raised an additional \$15 million in an equity financing.
+As of March 31, 2017, our existing cash and cash equivalents and short-term investments were approximately \$23.9 million.
 We expect that the net proceeds of this offering will enable us to fund our operating expenses through at least the end of 2018.